Domination of Patriarchal Authority in Girish Karnad's Naga Mandala

 Keywords

-Male domination oppression patriarchy psychological problems gender bias chastity
+Male domination solitary oppression psychological problems dilemmas.

 Document Viewer